 However, it is possible for a mixture of hawks and doves to provide a stable situation when their numbers reach a certain proportion of the total population.
 For example, with payoffs as winner +50, injury -100, loser 0, display -10, a population comprising hawks and doves (or individuals adopting a mixed strategy of alternating between playing hawk and dove strategies) is an ESS whenever 58,3% of the population are hawks and 41,7% doves; or when all individuals behave at random as hawks in 58,3% of the encounters and doves in 41,7%.
 The percentages (the point of equilibrium) depend on costs and benefits (or the pay-off, which is equal to benefits minus costs).

 Evolutionarily stable strategies are not artificial constructs.
 They exist in nature.
-The Oryx, Oryx gazella, have sharp pointed horns, which they never use in contests with rivals and only in defense against predators.
+The Oryx, Oryx gazella, have sharp pointed horns, which they never use in contests with rivals, except in a ritualised manner, and only in defense against predators.
 They play the dove strategy.
-Up to 10% per year of Musk Ox, Ovibos moschatus, adult males die because of injuries sustained while fighting over females.
-They play the hawk strategy.
+They hawk strategy is rarely seen in nature except when competing for mating partners.
+However, up to 10% per year of Musk Ox, Ovibos moschatus, adult males die because of injuries sustained while fighting over females.

 An ESS is a modified form of a Nash equilibrium.
 In most simple games, the ESSes and Nash equilibria coincide perfectly, but some games may have Nash equilibria that are not ESSes.
 Furthermore, even if a game has pure strategy Nash equilibria, it might be that none of those pure strategies are ESSes.
 We can prove both Nash equilibria and ESS mathematically (see references).